KristenWindoloski/ToCS/README.md

 <https://ice.ntp.niehs.nih.gov/>) and share similar outputs to those in
 this GUI, ToCS is unique in that it:

+- Contains a complete pregnancy model from conception to birth (using httk’s new solve_full_pregnancy function)
+- Calculates the area under the curve (AUC) and time to maximum concentration for all model compartments
 - Offers computation of analytical steady state concentrations and oral equivalent doses (OEDs) for all model and other tissue compartments, not just plasma
-- Offers chemical prioritization suggestions through the calculation of the bioactivity exposure ratio if the user uploads chemical exposure estimates
+- Predicts the bioactivity exposure ratio (BER) and plots the OEDs against exposure estimates given user-uploaded chemical exposure data, which can be used to prioritize chemicals for further risk assessment
-- Calculates the area under the curve (AUC) and time to maximum concentration for all model compartments
 - Provides estimates of TK parameters not only including half-lives but also total plasma clearances, volumes of distribution, elimination rates, and partition coefficients